When’s the Best Time to Visit Mexico?: At A Glance

 Best Time to Travel to Mexico’s Yucatan Peninsula

-The Yucatan Peninsula has a mostly tropical climate and sees very warm and often humid temperatures all year round.
+The Yucatan Peninsula has a mostly tropical climate (planning a trip?
+Read my tropical vacation packing list) and sees very warm and often humid temperatures all year round.

 The best time to visit the Yucatan area tends to be the dry winter season from December to April, when the weather is more predictable and the skies are clear.